huangc909/my-personal-jungle-garden-client/README.md

 - As a user, I want to be able to see all of the plants that I have added to my collection.
 - As a user, I want to be able to record information about my plants (the name, nickname, date acquired, additional notes, and logs)
 - As a user, I want to be able to edit my plant information.
-- As a user, I want to be able to delete plants.
+- As a user, I want to be able to delete my plant information.

 ## Technologies Used: